ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 `NamedTuple` provides clarity, immutability, and easy unpacking, ideal for simple structured data.
 For brevity and cleanliness, this book will used `NamedTuple`s instead of frozen `dataclass`es whenever possible.

+[what generated methods are different between NamedTuple and dataclass?]

 ### Leveraging TypedDicts for Structured Data